ray-project/ray/doc/source/rllib/rllib-connector.rst

 Adapting a Policy for Different Environments
 --------------------------------------------

-It not uncommon for user environments to go through active development iterations.
+It is not uncommon for user environments to go through active development iterations.
 Policies trained with an older version of an environment may be rendered useless for updated environments.
-While env wrapper helps with this problem in many cases, connectors allow policies trained with different environments to work together at a same time.
+While env wrapper helps with this problem in many cases, connectors allow policies trained with different environments to work together at the same time.

-Here is an example demonstrating adaptation of a policy trained for the standard Cartopole environment for a new mock Cartpole environment that returns additional features and requires extra action inputs.
+Here is an example demonstrating adaptation of a policy trained for the standard Cartpole environment for a new mock Cartpole environment that returns additional features and requires extra action inputs.

 .. literalinclude:: ../../../rllib/examples/connectors/adapt_connector_policy.py